Offline mode

 This is why doctors emphasize a coordinated approach: both partners receive medication, both avoid sex for the recommended treatment window, and both confirm symptoms are gone before resuming sexual activity.

 If you’re unsure about your status or want discreet screening options in the future, many people choose to keep a private test available at home.
-At-home screening options available through STD Rapid Test Kits allow individuals to check for multiple infections privately without visiting a clinic.
+At-home screening options available through STD Test Kits allow individuals to check for multiple infections privately without visiting a clinic.

 When Should You Retest After Treatment?